VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-shipment-type.md

 # OrderShipmentType ==~object~==

-The `OrderShipmentType` contains information about a shipment within a customer order.
+This type contains information about a shipment within a customer order.

 ## Fields